Sympathy for the De Vil

-"Sympathy for the De Vil" is the nineteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on April 19, 2015.
+"Sympathy for the De Vil" is the eighteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on April 19, 2015.

 In this episode, a young Cruella de Vil is tortured by her mother's evil use of her Dalmatians, resulting in her eventual confinement to her attic until a strange visitor tells her she should stand up to her mother.
 In Storybrooke, Regina's plan to save Robin are put on hold when Henry is taken by Cruella, teaming her up with Emma Swan to save their son.

 Plot

 Opening Sequence

 Dalmatian puppies run through the forest.